How do I determine if the item is available?

 Why is some information hyperlinked?

-Fields on the full record that are hyperlinked can be clicked to initiate a Begins With search for the hyperlinked term.
+Fields on the full record that are hyperlinked can be clicked to initiate an alphabetical browse for the hyperlinked term.
 This is a quick way of locating materials by the same author, on the same subject, or which are adjacent to the original item in the stacks.

 Where is the ISBN listed?